Nicole Scherzinger Puts On Leggy Display In Sexy Red Dress

 Nicole Scherzinger is heating things up in Hong Kong.

-Over the past few days, the former Pussycat Dolls front woman has been wowing her fans with a number of shots from a new spread in Hashtag Legend Magazine and last night, she gave her fans another sneak peak from the stunning shoot in a photo posted to her Instagram account.
+Over the past few days, the former Pussycat Dolls frontwoman has been wowing her fans with a number of shots from a new spread in Hashtag Legend Magazine and last night, she gave her fans another sneak peek from the stunning shoot in a photo posted to her Instagram account.

 Scherzinger tagged the latest snapshot in Hong Kong and in the image, she sits on a big couch and poses for the camera.
-Nicole wears her hair down and slightly waved in her latest snapshot and natural beauty appears to be wearing very minimal makeup.
+Nicole wears her hair down and slightly waved in her latest snapshot.
+The natural beauty appears to be wearing very minimal makeup.
 The 40-year-old stuns in a curve-hugging red dress that shows off her long and lean stems in the shot.

 To complete the sultry look, the singer rocks a pair of very strappy heels and just behind her is a beautiful view of the skyline in Hong Kong.
-While the photo just went live hours ago, it’s already earned Scherzy a lot of attention from her most loyal followers with over 135,000 likes as well as upwards of 900 comments.
+While the photo just went live hours ago, it’s already earned Scherzy a lot of attention from her most loyal followers with over 135,000 likes as well as upward of 900 comments.

 Some of Nicole’s fans told the bombshell to have fun while she is away on the work trip while countless others couldn’t help but gush over how beautiful she looks in her latest snapshot.
 A few other fans had no words for the jaw-dropping photo and simply commented on it with different emojis.